chadrhiger/weekend-jquery-server-calculator/INSTRUCTIONS.md

 ### History

-Keep a historical record of all math operations and solutions on the server.
+**Keep a historical record of all math operations and solutions on the server** .
 Display a list of all previous calculations on the page when it loads using a GET request.
 Update the list when a new calculation is made.

 > NOTE: History should exist even after refreshing the page.
 It's expected that the history will go away after restarting the server.
 We'll talk about long term data storage next week.